atlassian/gajira-cli/README.md

 # Github Actions Jira CLI

 ---------
-⚠️ This repository isn’t maintained anymore.
+⚠️ This repository is no longer maintained and all Gajira actions have been deprecated.
 ---------

 Download and set up go-jira CLI.
 Check out [go-jira documentation](https://github.com/Netflix-Skunkworks/go-jira) for more arguments and usage details